Welcome to CivicSpark’s 2026-2027 Service Year!

 Refine Project Scope: Solidify the project scope of work, prepare any relevant project resources and documents, and identify relevant training the Fellow might need to be successful.
 As applicable, schedule internal or external training opportunities for the first month.
 If your project scope has changed since you applied, please notify Justin (justin@civicsparkfellowship.org).

-Fellow Orientation
+CivicSpark Fellow Orientation (led by program):

 In preparation for Orientation, you can expect the following: